-May is Mental Health Month, designed to raise awareness of mental health conditions and to improve wellness for all.
 One in five Americans has a treatable mental illness, and we all experience stress.
-The American Academy of Family Physicians reports two-thirds of visits to family physicians are due to stress-related symptoms.
+The American Academy of Family Physicians reports that two-thirds of visits to family physicians are due to stress-related symptoms.
 Clearly, we must consider our mental health along with physical health and recognize how they impact each other.

 Mental health is more than taking care of yourself “from the neck up.”
 The connections between physical and mental health are compelling.
 It’s remarkable how treating your body right contributes to a well-toned mind.
 Now is an ideal time to adopt the following four lifestyle habits to ensure you are taking care of your “whole-person health.”

 Be rested – Sleep serves as your body’s reset button each evening, and a good night’s rest supports mental and emotional resilience.
-The Sleep Health Foundation notes “chronic sleep disruptions set the stage for negative thinking, depression, anxiety and emotional vulnerability.”
+The Sleep Health Foundation says “chronic sleep disruptions set the stage for negative thinking, depression, anxiety, and emotional vulnerability.”
 Establishing regular sleep habits — a consistent bedtime and wake time, putting aside electronics and creating a comfortable sleeping space — rewards body and mind.

 Embrace the idea of whole-person health by trying out lifestyle habits that promote mental and physical wellness at the same time.
-Integrating care for your body and your mind is essential to overall wellbeing.
+Integrating care for your body and your mind is essential to overall well-being.
 Centerstone, a mental health and addiction services provider, supports individuals through whole person, coordinated care.
-For more information, call 888.291.4357 or visit centerstone.org.

 Mandi Ryan, MSN, RN, is Director of Healthcare Innovation for Centerstone.